projectcontour/contour/site/about.md

+---
-# About Contour and Envoy
+title: About Contour and Envoy
+layout: page
+---

 At the highest level Contour is a proxy that fulfills the Envoy Cluster Discovery Service (CDS) API by translating Kubernetes Ingress objects and IngressRoute objects into Envoy configuration objects.